BIGBANG's T.O.P Releases T'SPOT, His Own Wine Label

-T.O.P of BIGBANG has officially unveiled T’SPOT wine, announcing his new new wine label on Instagram.
-Here’s what we know about T’SPOT so far.
+The artist has officially unveiled T’SPOT wine, announcing his new new wine label on Instagram.
+Here’s what we know about T.O.P’s new T’SPOT wine thus far.

-This past March, Choi Seung Hyun — the artist better known as T.O.P of Korean music phenom BIGBANG — made a number of interesting reveals to our sister publication Prestige Hong Kong, especially when it came to his future plans, including a solo album and a film on the way, plus an NFT project and that he’s turning a long and well-documented love for fine wine into creating his own label to share with his fans.
+This past March, Choi Seung Hyun — the artist better known as T.O.P of Korean music phenom BIGBANG — made a number of interesting reveals in an interview with Prestige Hong Kong, especially when it came to his future plans, including a solo album and a film on the way, plus an NFT project and that he’s turning a long and well-documented love for fine wine into creating his own label to share with his fans.

 “I hope to share my passion for wine with as many people as possible,” said the artist on Instagram.